-Six federal programs, set to launch on April 1, 2018, will support these priorities: AgriMarketing, AgriCompetitiveness, AgriScience, AgriInnovate, AgriDiversity and AgriAssurance.
+Six federal programs launched on April 1, 2018: AgriMarketing, AgriCompetitiveness, AgriScience, AgriInnovate, AgriDiversity and AgriAssurance.

 Business Risk Management review now underway

-On July 21, 2017, federal, provincial and territorial (FPT) agriculture ministers announced changes to Business Risk Management programs and a commitment to maintain the current level of funding for strategic investments.
+Federal, provincial and territorial (FPT) agriculture ministers also announced changes to Business Risk Management programs and a commitment to maintain the current level of funding for strategic investments.
 They also announced a one-year review of BRM programming, as requested by CFA and other industry groups.

 CFA and other associations collaborating through the AgGrowth Coalition have been recommending this review since January 2017 and look forward to working with FPT governments to ensure it is both comprehensive and adequately engaging producer groups throughout the process.